sunhwan/REST2-examples/NAMD/README.md

 compile the NAMD from source code (see the instruction found in `notes.txt` file).

+I also provide Dockerfile for installing NAMD 2.13 binary with multi-copy algorithm.
+Use the following command to build and use NAMD.

+    # build docker container (you may change the container name)
+    docker build -t namd .

+    # run docker interactively and obtain a shell
+    docker run -it namd namd/namd2 [options]

+    # or

+    docker run -it namd namd/charmrun [options]

 ## Test

 The folder `test` contains a set of NAMD script that performs validation test